nyorain/vil/docs/design.md

 	  inactive or just outputting an error message when they are selected.
 	  In future, we could introduce a setting/mode in which always *all* I/O resources are fetched into the CommandHookState, allowing this.

+# Tracking submissions and groups

+We need to support various features for showing submissions in the GUI.

+- Get all submissions that happened between two QueuePresent calls.
+	- we could implement this by either adding submission IDs or the time of submission to every PendingSubmission.
+	- But we furthermore need to keep a PendingSubmission (and the actually submitted records) alive for a while.
+	  We could implement that by making PendingSubmission shared and adding a shared (impl: intrusive) pointer to the viewed swapchain on every submission.
+In QueuePresent then, clear the vector of submissions (impl: we need to buffer frames, release the vector of the last frame so that we always have one valid vector to view).
+	  That would even remove the need for submission timestamps/IDs
+- how to clean up command groups.
+Or: what should happen when a command group is destroyed even though one of its records is still alive, e.g. being viewed in gui?
+  	- currently, we crash :(
+	- A: don't destroy command groups while they are being viewed
+	- B: remember all records associated with command group and unset them.
+	- I think A is the sensible variant.
+We only forget the command groups to not cause a memory leak.
+Keeping one alive for gui is not a problem.
+	  How to implement it:
+	  	- I: every CommandRecord holds its group via IntrusivePtr.
+		  This creates a cycle since a CommandGroup holds the last associated record via IntrusivePtr as well.
+So when cleaning up groups (currently in QueueSubmit), we can simply detect that cycle and then delete the group (and its record) if both are not referenced anywhere else.
+		- II: alternatively, just take an IntrusivePtr (or, basically just a new `bool CommandGroup::viewedInGui` to just not invalidate the Group if it's needed by the gui.
+I don't think we ever need the group of a record somewhere else at the moment?
+		- I think I is better.
+As long as a record of a group is alive, we don't even want to destroy that group as chances are high the record is submitted again (if it's being kept alive/valid).
+		  Avoids future problems, too, if we one day use CommandRecord::group somewhere else, not aware that it might have been destroyed.
+- how closely should CommandHook and I/O inspector be connected?
+  Only possible to use inspector when a hook is active?
+  	- No, see previous section, last question.
+When we already have a CommandHookState, the user might want to continue viewing it.
+	  The hook might furthermore change in strange ways.
+	  We should store I/O inspector state in the cb gui.